121 Hermione

-Hermione (minor planet designation: 121 Hermione) is a very large binary asteroid discovered in 1872.
+121 Hermione is a very large binary asteroid discovered in 1872.
 It orbits in the Cybele group in the far outer asteroid belt.
 As an asteroid of the dark C spectral type, it is probably composed of carbonaceous materials.
 In 2002, a small moon was found to be orbiting Hermione.

 Discovery

 Hermione was discovered by J. C. Watson on 12 May 1872 from Ann Arbor, Michigan, in the United States, and named after Hermione, daughter of Menelaus and Helen in Greek mythology.

 Physical properties

 The asteroid has a bi-lobed shape, as evidenced by adaptive optics images, the first of which were taken in December 2003 with the Keck telescope.
 Of several proposed shape models that agreed with the images, a "snowman"-like shape was found to best fit the observed precession rate of Hermione's satellite.
 In this "snowman" model, the asteroid's shape can be approximated by two partially overlapping spheres of radii 80 and 60 km, whose centers are separated by a distance of 115 km.
 A simple ellipsoid shape was ruled out.

 Observation of the satellite's orbit has made possible an accurate determination of Hermione's mass.
 For the best-fit "snowman" model, the density is found to be 1.8 ± 0.2 g/cm3, giving a porosity on the order of 20%, and possibly indicating that the main components are fractured solid bodies, rather than the asteroid being a rubble pile.

 Occultations by Hermione have been successfully observed three times so far, the last time in February 2004.